 Let’s go through some common assistant principal interview questions and how you might answer them.
 Afterward, you may want to take some time to work through teacher interview questions – just to sharpen your instructional leadership voice!

-Prepare as much as you can for the job hunt.
+Prepare as much as you can for the process.
 You’ll get the job.